ITT23/assignment-03-activity-recognition-yellow/machine-learning-papers.md

 ## What are some common use cases for machine learning in practical applications or research prototypes?

-[1] According to Sculley et al., the most important reason for using a machine learning system is that "the desired behavior cannot be effectively implemented in software logic without dependency on external data".
+According to Sculley et al. [1], the most important reason for using a machine learning system is that "the desired behavior cannot be effectively implemented in software logic without dependency on external data".

 According to Kostakos & Musolesi (2017) one common use case for machine learning is activity recognition for example in wearable computing or other user interaction techniques like gesture recognition.
 It is also used to optimize system resources one example here is the optimization of battery conservation.
 Another use case is to provide intelligent mobile notifications to the users.